WebberZone/autoclose/readme.txt

 * Added lifecycle reconciliation for scheduled close dates and labeled cron schedule times as UTC.
 * Improved bulk maintenance with supported public post-type scopes and truthful no-op and partial results.
 * Migrated legacy `close` discussion statuses to WordPress's canonical `closed` value once per site.
+* Per-post close dates no longer schedule one cron event per post.
+A single hourly `autoclose_close_dates_event` sweep applies every due date, so the number of scheduled events no longer grows with the number of close dates — on a large site the old behaviour could push megabytes into the autoloaded `cron` option and slow every request.
+Existing per-post events are removed automatically on upgrade, close dates themselves are unaffected, and a date now closes at the first sweep after its time rather than to the exact minute.
+Use `acc_close_dates_recurrence` to sweep more often.
 * Preserved existing revision settings and added an admin notice explaining the new cleanup policy.

 **Fixed**